 Another misconception is that you need a MECHANICAL solution to “fix” it.
 Again, if it’s a digestive discomfort for example, a stretch/exercise isn’t going to do the trick.
 If foam rolling etc. didn’t work, maybe it’s time to go inward and check out the gut, stress, emotions, sleep etc. OR to get a treatment.

 How TMB can help you reduce back pain — virtually too!

-This is where we are truly UNIQUE here at TMB, where we have the ability to assess this type of discomfort from the INSIDE OUT (gut/inflammation etc.) and the OUTSIDE IN (mechanical/injury)!
+This is where we are truly UNIQUE here at TMB.
+We have the ability to assess this type of discomfort in two valuable ways.
+The first, from the INSIDE OUT (gut/inflammation etc.) The second, from the OUTSIDE IN (mechanical/injury)!

 Since you might not be able to see us in person, we’re offering VIRTUAL VISITS as well!
-Through fascial release techniques, acupressure, foam rolling, and movement our expert advice can get your body back on track and help to get rid of those pesky aches and pains.
+Through fascial release techniques, acupressure, foam rolling, and movement our expert advice can get your body back on track.
+We can help to get rid of those pesky aches and pains.

 TMB WELLNESS STARTER KIT

 Don’t miss out on getting FREE advice from Dr.Bhat!
 Get started with FREE monthly wellness action items for some effective results right away!